More light, easy arms

 A gentle, accessible lesson to connect the arms into the trunk.
 With all the crisscross movement of the arms, shoulders, and hips as you tilt the knees, you will find walking easier after this lesson.

-Do not make a big movement of tilting, avoid stretching.
-Just a small, simple, easy movement. across the back.
+Do not make a big movement of tilting and avoid stretching.
+Just a small, simple, easy movement across the back.
 The gentle tilting is also so yummy for relieving low back tension.
 It also calms and soothes a busy mind and tense muscles, taking away the strain of a hectic day.

 This lesson tests many ways the arms connect into the back.
 Lying on the front, you test many ways of lifting the elbows, then you lean on the elbows in a sphinx-like shape to play with the spine between the shoulder blades.
 As you make more and more distinctions, you discover how easily the arms move when your whole self is more involved.